Course registration and advising will be done on an entirely new system called Colleague Self-Service.

 For questions regarding the advising process please contact your Dean's office.
 For questions regarding use of the Self-Service software, email Educational Technology & Training at firstname.lastname@example.org.
 One-to-one help sessions can be be arranged.

-Demonstrates how to use Colleague Self-Service to build a fall 2018 course schedule by first selecting courses from Colleague's Course Catalog, and then adding sections to the schedule.
+Demonstrates how to use Colleague Self-Service to build a Spring 2019 course schedule by first selecting courses from Colleague's Course Catalog, and then adding sections to the schedule.

-Demonstrates how to register for the fall 2018 courses you already added to your plan using the techniques demonstrated in the "Plan your Schedule with Self-Service" video.
+Demonstrates how to register for the Spring 2019 courses you already added to your plan using the techniques demonstrated in the "Plan your Schedule with Self-Service" video

 A one-page list of steps students will follow to plan their schedule, meet with their advisor, and register for courses.